Scroll to see more

 Solution Finding

-To arrive at a solution, our journey began with persona building and initial interviews.
+To arrive at a solution, our journey began with initial interviews and persona building.

 These conversations helped pinpoint the key priorities of speech therapists, parents, and the children requiring speech therapy.